 - For marketing purposes.
 If you ask us to stop handling your personal information on this basis, we will stop.

 What are my rights under data protection laws?You have various rights under the data protection laws, which you can exercise by contacting us.
 The easiest way to do this is by contacting us here.

 Right of accessYou are entitled to receive confirmation as to whether your personal information is being processed by us, as well as various other information relating to our use of your personal information.
 You also have the right to access your personal information which we are handling.

-You have the right to require us to rectify any inaccurate personal information we hold about you.
+Right to rectificationYou have the right to require us to rectify any inaccurate personal information we hold about you.
 You also have the right to have incomplete personal information we hold about you completed, by providing a supplementary statement to us.

 Right to restrictionYou can restrict our processing of your personal information where:

 - You think we hold inaccurate personal information about you